Scottsdale Drive Bike Lanes

 Are there any plans to produce easily accessible and visible information on the city planner's decisions behind adding safe bicycle infrastructure?
 Perhaps temporary signage with QR codes to learn more.
 Or any form of public education around these sorts of decisions that doesn't need to be sought out?
 I am seeing many disgruntled drivers who are unaware of the safety benefits, and benefits to both car and bicycle traffic of bike infrastructure.
 As well as the thoroughly researched evidence that widening roads often counterintuitively worstens car traffic, backed by many examples.
 These infrastructure decisions are not intuitive to people who aren't city planners or transportation nerds.

-GuelphiteNeighbour asked about 2 months agoHello GuelphiteNeighbour, thank you very much for your question and ideas.
+GuelphiteNeighbour asked 3 months agoHello GuelphiteNeighbour, thank you very much for your question and ideas.
 We really appreciate your thoughts with regards to this project and broader communications efforts within the City.
 We will discuss your ideas with our Communications staff and team members who oversee education/communications campaigns for the cycling program.
 Thank you!

 -